 When to Contact a Medical Professional

-Call your health care provider or local emergency number (911) or go to the emergency room right away if:
+Contact your provider or go to the emergency room right away if:

 - You suddenly develop pain in the hernia, and the hernia cannot be pushed back into the abdomen using gentle pressure.